-WARNING: Never rely on Hold to adequately decelerate or fully stop your vehicle.
-Many factors can contribute to a longer stopping distance, including downward slopes, and reduced or limited regenerative braking (see Regenerative Braking on page 73).
+WARNING: Never rely on your vehicle to adequately decelerate or fully stop your vehicle.
+Many factors can contribute to a longer stopping distance, including downward slopes and reduced or limited regenerative braking.
 Always be prepared to use the brake pedal to adequately decelerate or stop.